chatre7/react-rag-chat/README.md

 ## Usage

 1. Upload supported documents (`.txt`, `.md`, `.pdf`, `.docx`, `.csv`, `.xlsx`) through the Knowledge Ingestion panel.
 Optional tenant IDs and tags scope the ingestion footprint.
 2. Ask questions in the contextual chat module.
-JamAI replies with answers grounded in the indexed corpus and lists source excerpts with relevance scores.
+AI replies with answers grounded in the indexed corpus and lists source excerpts with relevance scores.
 3. Debug retrieval quality using the `/debug/search` endpoint when tuning chunking or metadata strategies.

 ## Testing & Development